-These Ecuadorian Islands in the Pacific Ocean tend to be on every traveller’s bucket list and for good reason!
+These Pacific Ocean Islands of the Ecuadorian coast tend to be on every traveller’s bucket list and for good reason!
 The stunning clear turquoise waters and white sandy beaches combined with the unique biodiversity of the islands make it one of the world’s most sought-after destinations!

-Sea lions, giant tortoises, sea and land turtles, manta rays, hammerhead sharks, black marine iguanas, tropical island penguins and more, turn this place into an amazing paradise where you can also explore secluded beaches, lava tunnels and beautiful lakes.
+Sea lions, giant tortoises, sea and land turtles, manta rays, hammerhead sharks, black marine iguanas, tropical island penguins and more, turn this place into an amazing paradise – an archipelago of volcanic islands paradise where you can also explore secluded beaches, lava tunnels and beautiful lakes.

 There are 3 inhabited islands (San Cristobal, Santa Cruz and Isla Isabela) from where you can organize day trips, tours and cruises to visit everything these islands have to offer.
 Besides the wildlife and beautiful landscapes on these stunning volcanic islands, we must say that it´s also every scuba diver´s dream given the clear waters and amazing marine wildlife you´ll be able to discover!